bluzelle/blzjs/client/README.md

 | :--- | :--- |
 | key | The key to retrieve the lease information for |

-Returns a promise resolving the minimum length of time remaining for the key's lease, in seconds.
+Returns: Promise=>number (the minimum length of time remaining for the key's lease, in seconds)

-Throws an exception when the key does not exist in the database.

 ### txGetLease\(key, gas_info\)